rodrigoelp/little-stories/Unlikely adventures/9-Chapter-9.md

 *"You still can't see it?"* - checked Sam.

 *"Your imaginary light?
 No... but hey!
-There is a stone with drawings on the floor"* - replied Amir, all three looked down.
+There is a stone with drawings on the floor"* - replied Amir.
+All three looked down.